 Before joining Allen & Allen in 2015, Abby spent 14 years representing defendants and insurance companies in cases involving automobile and tractor-trailer accidents, wrongful death, medical malpractice, and governmental liability.
 Abby’s background in insurance defense gives her valuable insight into how insurance companies and their litigators handle personal injury claims.
 This understanding is an asset to Allen & Allen’s clients, who benefit from her working knowledge of the defense.

-Abby received her Bachelor of Arts in English from James Madison University and earned her Juris Doctor from the T.C.
-Williams School of Law at the University of Richmond.
+Abby received her Bachelor of Arts in English from James Madison University and earned her Juris Doctor from the University of Richmond School of Law.
 She spent almost fifteen years as a litigator in Richmond, VA and has handled settlements and trials across Virginia and the District of Columbia.
 She believes in giving back to the community and has volunteered at the Central Virginia Legal Aid Pro Bono Attorney Hotline.